cam39porter/thesis/deliverables/project-proposal.md

 * <a id='treasury-brexit' href='https://www.aeaweb.org/articles?id=10.1257/jep.31.4.163'>"HM Treasury analysis: the long-term economic impact of EU membership and the alternatives".
 London: HM Treasury, 2016.
 Print.</a>

 * <a id='carl-brexit' href='https://www.aeaweb.org/articles?id=10.1257/jep.31.4.163'>Emmerson, Carl, et al. "Brexit and the UK's public finances".
-LondonLondon: Institute for Fiscal StudiesInstitute for Fiscal Studies, 2016.
+London: Institute for Fiscal Studies, 2016.
 Print.</a>

 * <a id='grekousis-segmentation' href='http://www.sciencedirect.com/science/article/pii/S0143622811002256'>Grekousis, George, and Hatzichristos Thomas.
 "Comparison of Two Fuzzy Algorithms in Geodemographic Segmentation Analysis: The Fuzzy C-Means and Gustafson–Kessel  Methods."
 Applied Geography 34 (2012): 125-36.
 Web.</a>

 * <a id='jain-data' href='https://www.ibm.com/blogs/watson-health/the-5-vs-of-big-data/'>Jain, Anil.
 "The 5 Vs of Big Data."
 Watson Health Perspectives.
 IBM, 07 June 2017.
 Web.</a>

+* <a id='worldfirst-brexit' href=''>"Thinking Global: The Route to UK Exporting Success".
+WorldFirst.
+October 2016.
+Print.</a>

 <a id='' href=''></a>